 1John 3:4; Rom.
 3:23; 6:23; Isa.
 59:1-2; Tit.
 2:14; Heb.
 1:3; Eze.
 18:4, 20

 Repentance is foundational to conversion.
-We believe all have sinned, that sin separates us from God, and the result of unrepentant sin is eternal death.
+We believe all have sinned fall short of the glory of God.
+Sin separates us from God, and the result of unrepentant sin is eternal death.
 However, we also believe that sin can be repented of and forgiven.
-It is the belief of the Eternal Church of God that repentance is required in order to be forgiven, and that repentance involves a change from living our way to keeping the commandments both in the letter as well as in their spiritual intent.
-Further, we believe that an essential step in this change is a change of mind and heart.
+Real repentance involves a change of mind and heart.
+It requires turning from living our way to living God’s way.
+This means keeping the commandments both in the letter as well as in their spiritual intent.

 Salvation is a process that begins with repentance and culminates with entrance into God’s Kingdom.
 Further, we believe salvation is a gift from God and cannot be earned.
 However, this gift is conditional and God will not give it to anyone who would hold it in contempt.
 We believe the gift of salvation will be given to those who turn from sin, accept God’s authority in their lives, and claim the sacrifice of Christ.
 Further, it is God’s will that all would come to repentance and that none would be lost.
 For more on this subject, please read our booklet—Is This the Only Time of Salvation?